mindedsecurity/semgrep-rules-android-security/README.md

 ```

 _Performance tip: Using the entire set of rules on your target code can be computationally expensive.
 Therefore, it is suggested to scan only the relevant code, e.g. by excluding the code belonging to well-known libraries._

+### Project Status
+The rules are aligned with the version [1.5.0](https://github.com/OWASP/owasp-mastg/tree/v1.5.0) of the OWASP MASTG.
+While complete coverage of all tests cannot be guaranteed, the authors have made significant efforts to provide a comprehensive overview of the status of each implemented rule.
+The presence of False Positives (FP) is expected but limited and efforts have been done to reduce the potential occurrence of False Negatives (FN).

+The grade of maturity and the reliability of each rule has been classified according to the following categories:
+:heavy_check_mark: Complete: the rule is highly reliable, although there may be some false positives.
+:thumbsup: Good: the rule is reliable but there may be false negatives.
+:broken_heart: Partial: the rule does not sufficiently cover all static tests.
+:sweat_smile: Tentative: the rule is based on a generous simplification of the static tests.
+:x: Infeasible: the rule can not be implemented with Semgrep.

+For further information about the status of each rule, it is possible to visit the [**STATUS PAGE**](./status.md).

 ### Limitations :raised_hands:
 Semgrep is a well-supported and continuously improved tool but it is not free from limitations.
 The most significant one, discovered during the implementation of this project, is the inability to check for the absence of a pattern in a multi-file source code.
 As a result, it is not possible to verify the presence of a specific protection without first selecting the specific file that should contain the searched protection.